pbendersky/pbendersky.github.io/_posts/2020-07-03-publish-from-collected-notes-to-github-pages.markdown

 title: Publish from Collected Notes to GitHub Pages
 date: 2020-07-03T15:13:38+00:00
 ---
-# Publish from Collected Notes to GitHub Pages

 My blog is a statically generated Jekyll site hosted on GitHub pages.

 While I do use Collected Notes to post some short things, I haven’t migrated my blog there since it will break all my past permalinks.
 However, I do love the simplicity to both write and publish quickly from any device that Collected Notes gives me.